-The HOS-M questionnaire and telephone interview are available in English, Spanish and Chinese.
+The HOS-M questionnaire is available in English, Spanish, Chinese, and Russian.
 HOS-M samples sent to the survey vendor contain a field indicating the sampled member's primary language.
 Sampled members whose primary language is Spanish receive questionnaires and mailing materials in Spanish.
 Sampled members whose primary language is Chinese receive questionnaires and mailing materials in Chinese.
+PACE plans may also choose to field Russian surveys if they have Russian-speaking members.
 All other members receive questionnaires and mailing materials in English.

-Sampled members and proxy respondents may request the questionnaire in English, Spanish or Chinese if they prefer a version other than the one that was originally sent.
+Sampled members and proxy respondents may request the questionnaire in English, Spanish, Chinese, or Russian if they prefer a version other than the one that was originally sent.
 Interviews are conducted in the member's primary language.
-The survey vendor sets up the telephone interviewing system so that a member can switch to a different language (English, Spanish or Chinese) if needed.
+The survey vendor sets up the telephone interviewing system so that a member can switch to a different language (English, Spanish, or Chinese) if needed.
+There is no telephone protocol for Russian-speaking members.